 The Lake Fenton Trapdoor Spider is a ground-dwelling spider growing to 1.5 cm in length, with a yellow-brown and strongly patterned abdomen.
-The species is known only from Lake Fenton in the Mount Field National Park, where it occurs in subalpine woodland, and tentatively from the Tarraleah area, where it occurs in tall wet forest.
+The species is only known from a few sites in southern Tasmania including Lake Fenton in the Mount Field National Park, where it occurs in subalpine woodland, and tentatively from the Tarraleah area, where it occurs in tall wet forest.
 Like other trapdoor spiders, the Lake Fenton Trapdoor Spider lives in burrows lined with silk.
 The burrows do not have a lid, are about 5 cm deep and entrances are about 1 cm in diameter.
 The key threats to the species are habitat loss through potential new tourist developments and maintenance of existing infrastructure, and from trampling or damage to the soft moss where the species makes its burrows.
 If the species is confirmed as more widespread (e.g. near Tarraleah), forestry activities may be a threat because the known sites may be within wood production forests.

 A complete species management profile is not currently available for this species.
 Check for further information on this page and any relevant Activity Advice